The Mixos manual

 Bake before you texture

-Smart materials and many mask generators rely on the curvature and ambient-occlusion maps.
-If you skip the bake, those effects have nothing to anchor to and the surface looks flat.
+Smart materials and every geometry-driven mask rely on the curvature and ambient-occlusion maps.
+If you skip the bake, those effects have nothing to anchor to and the surface looks flat — so the mask tools that need them stay locked until you bake.

 Layers